 To be assured of consideration your application must be completed (this includes all reports of GRE scores, transcripts, letters of recommendation, etc.) by March 15 for entry in the fall semester and October 15 for entry in the spring semester.
 Applications after the departmental dates will be considered; however, since the department does limit the number of students admitted, there is a danger that all of the openings will have been filled.

 Our admission requirements include the following minimum standards for consideration for admission to the program:

-If you are lacking 18 undergraduate hours in Psychology or if you would like to discuss your specific situation/credentials, please feel free to contact the graduate coordiantor at 985/549-5535 or by email at firstname.lastname@example.org.
+If you have any additional questions, please feel free to contact the graduate coordinator at 985/549-5535 or by email at email@example.com.